Community Climate Fund

 Your organisation must:

-- Have a formal constitution or set of rules.
+- Display a formal constitution or set of rules

-- Have a bank account requiring at least two unrelated signatories.
+- Own a bank account and have audited accounts (with at least two unrelated signatories)

 The project must: